-Have you ever experienced someone driving recklessly on the freeway, changing lanes and almost causing an accident?
-We have, and admit to hoping there’s a police officer around the bend, ready to turn their siren on and issue a costly speeding ticket.
+Have you ever experienced someone driving recklessly on the freeway, changing lanes, and almost causing an accident?
+We have and admit to hoping there’s a highway patrol officer around the bend, ready to turn their siren on and issue a costly speeding ticket.

-David calls our desire to see a police officer stop the careless driver our “hoped-for Rescuer.”
-We hoped for a Rescuer, since we were personally powerless to do anything about the situation.
-Firmly in the Dreaded Drama Triangle (DDT)™, in circumstances like this we react as a Victim, perceiving the reckless driver as a Persecutor to our desire for safe travel.
+We call our desire to see a police officer stop the careless driver our “Hoped-for Rescuer.”
+We hope for a Rescuer because we feel we are personally powerless to do anything about the situation.
+Firmly in the Dreaded Drama Triangle (DDT), in circumstances like this, we react as a Victim, perceiving the reckless driver as a Persecutor and the officer as the Hoped-for Rescuer.

-The phrase, “hoped-for Rescuer” has brought a smile of relief to workshop participants over the years.
-We experience a smug feeling – with a touch of revenge – that someone will pay for our victimized feelings.
-Something about that clever phrase or feeling of self-righteousness justifies our playing Victim and temporarily relieves our frustration.
+The Hoped-for Rescuer name has brought a smile to workshop participants over the years.
+Something about that clever phrase, or feeling of self-righteousness, or maybe even a touch of “revenge,” justifies our playing Victim and temporarily relieves our frustration.

-The hallmark of the Victim role is giving up responsibility for our response to life’s situations.
-From that orientation, we believe that life happens to us.
-This can be a subtle message that runs in the background of our subconscious and many times we are not aware that this is our approach to life.
+The hallmark of the Victim role is giving up responsibility for your response to life’s situations.
+From that orientation, a belief that life happens to you takes root.
+This can be a subtle message that runs in the background of your subconscious and, many times, you are not aware that this is your approach to life’s Challengers.